-- Member States shall ensure that property frozen by a freezing order pursuant to Article 11 paragraph 1 can be transferred or sold before the issuing of a final confiscation order, at least where in-one or more of the following circumstances may be reasonably assumed: - (a) the property subject to freezing is perishable or rapidly depreciating; - (b) the storage or maintenance costs of the property are disproportionate to its value; - (c) the property is too difficult to administer, or its management requires special conditions and non-readily available expertise. - 2.
+- 1. Member States shall ensure that property frozen by a freezing order pursuant to Article 11 paragraph 1 can be transferred or sold before the issuing of a final confiscation order, at least where in-one or more of the following circumstances may be reasonably assumed: - (a) the property subject to freezing is perishable or rapidly depreciating; - (b) the storage or maintenance costs of the property are disproportionate to its value; - (c) the property is too difficult to administer, or its management requires special conditions and non-readily available expertise. - 2.
 Member States shall adopt the necessary measures to ensure that the interests of the affected person owner of the property are taken into account when issuing an interlocutory sale order, including whether the property to be sold is easily replaceable.
-With the exception of cases of absconding Except in cases of urgency, Member States shall ensure that the affected person owner of the property that may be subject to an interlocutory sale is notified and heard before the sale.
-The affected person owner shall be given the possibility to request the sale of the property. - Earnings from interlocutory sales should be secured until a judicial decision on confiscation is reached.
-Member States shall take appropriate measures to protect third party buyers of property sold from retaliatory measures, to ensure that the property sold is not returned to persons convicted of the criminal offences referred to in Article 2. - Member States may require the costs for the management of frozen property to be charged to the beneficial owner.
+Where possible With the exception of cases of absconding Except in cases of urgency, Member States shall ensure that the affected person owner of the property that may be subject to an interlocutory sale is notified and given the opportunity to be heard before the sale.
+The affected person owner shall be given the possibility to request the sale of the property. - 3.
+Earnings from interlocutory sales should be secured until a judicial decision on confiscation is reached.
+Member States shall take appropriate measures to protect third party buyers of property sold from retaliatory measures, to ensure that the property sold is not prevent the property from being returned, directly or indirectly, to the affected persons when executing the interlocutory sale, convicted in the criminal proceedings in which the property has been frozen or to third parties with family or business relations to any such convicted person, of the criminal offences referred to in Article 2. - 4.
+Member States may require the costs for the management of frozen property to be charged to the beneficial owner.